SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/helm.md

  * `seldon-core-v2-crds` : cluster wide install of custom resources
  * `seldon-core-v2-setup` : installation of core components
- * `seldon-core-v2-servers` : a default set of servers
+ * `seldon-core-v2-runtime` : install a seldon runtime with default machine learning servers
  * `seldon-core-v2-certs` : a default set of certificates for TLS

 The Helm charts can be found within the `k8s/helm-charts` folder and they are published [here](https://github.com/SeldonIO/helm-charts)